mustafa-sarshar/portfolio-website/README.md

 ## KEY FEATURES

-- A **welcome** page, where user can see a brief information about the author as well as his photo.
+- A homepage with a short introduction and link(s) to work examples
-- An **about me** page, where user gets more details about the background and technical skills of the author.
+- An about page with key information about you as an individual, my relevant skills, and the tools or programming language(s) I use
-- A **my works** page, where user can learn about the projects that the authors has already completed as well as the corresponding codes, website and documentation.
+- A section with my work examples—either as part of my homepage (e.g., in a grid) or on a separate work page
-- A **contact** page, where user can get the author's contact information and/or can contact the author directly from the website.
+- A contact section—either as a section on each page (e.g., in the footer) or in a separate contact page

 ## NOTES: